Luca1991/DiscCheckEmu/ConfigurationDocumentation.md

     destination: ".\\Stuff\\DATA1.DAT"
 ```

 We already covered in the previous example the "loader", "virtual_drive" and "hooks" stuff.
 Let's focus on the new entry: "file_redirections".
-This list is used to let DCE knows what file acess to redirect and where.
+This list is used to let DCE know what file access to redirect and where.
 We know that the game will try to access these two files located to the CD-ROM, but since we don't want to keep the original disc inserted, we copied to the game installation directory (we also added a comment to our configuration file to keep it in mind for the future).
-When we add a source and destination parameters for each of these files , DCE will automatically create an hook against the CreateFileA API, altering on the fly the path of the file being accessed (source) with the destionation string.
+When we add a source and destination parameters for each of these files , DCE will automatically create an hook against the CreateFileA API, altering on the fly the path of the file being accessed (source) with the destination string.
 When the game will try to access these two files on the disc, it will actually access the ones copied to the game directory on the HDD.

 ### Example 3: hooking more APIs